wavefrontHQ/docs/pages/doc/integrations_aws_overview.md

 To get the account ID and the external ID, do the following:

-1. Log in to your Wavefront cluster.
+1. Log in to your service instance.
 2. Click **Integrations** on the toolbar and click the **Amazon Web Services** integration tile.
 3. Click the **Set Up Integration** button.
 4. Select which services you want to set up and click **Next**.